e-id-admin/open-source-community/discussion-paper-tech-proposal/discussion-paper-tech-proposal.md

 By involving the broader community, it is intended to hold a discussion on two potential and realistic scenarios described in this document.
 This document aims to create a synthesised overview of the current knowledge established within the federal government and highlight multiple aspects that may favour the one or other type of technical solution for the architecture of a national trust infrastructure.
 The benefits and drawbacks are set out, particularly regarding communication and exchange protocols, credential and data formats, and cryptography used for verifiable credentials.

 The scenarios presented are meant to stimulate public discussion and provide the e-ID Team with external perspectives on potential ways forward.
 Even though the content of this document has a technical focus, political and societal aspects will be drivers for a decision.
-Based on the public reaction and the assessments of the scenarios presented, the e-ID Team will take a decision for a starting point to build the technical foundations for the national trust infrastructure.
+Based on the public reaction and the assessments of the scenarios presented, the Confederation will take a decision for a starting point to build the technical foundations for the national trust infrastructure.

 # 2 Background
 ## 2.1  Vision of an e-ID and a Trust Infrastructure for Verifiable Credentials